Very few things excite me more in my garden than setting new plants in fresh homemade compost.

 Compost accelerators and starters are by no means a must-have, but if you tend to produce quite a bit of compostable waste, then it would make sense to speed up the process.

-It’s relatively easy to use my DIY solution above, but if you want the best possible results, give the All Seasons Bokashi Compost Starter a try.
+It’s relatively easy to use my DIY solution above, but if you want the best possible results, give the Jobe’s compost activator a try.
 So far, it has never failed me.

 December-14-2021Patriot Power Generator Review (2022): Worth Your Money?